 what we do

-For the last five years, Oasis Belgium has worked with the many trafficked and exploited Thai women in Belgium.
+For the last seven years, Oasis Belgium has worked with the many abused and exploited Thai women in Belgium.
 The project began by visiting local brothels and connecting women to legal help, social services and counselling.
 As part of this process, in co-operation with another charity, Oasis Belgium set up a coffee bar in Antwerp where the women can find work experience, training and then be helped into new work.

 In recent years, the scope of the project has widened to assist women who have immigrated to Belgium from various places across the globe, including Algeria, Iraq, Indonesia, and the Philippines.
 Although these women come from very different backgrounds, they share similar stories with us of suffering violence at the hands of their partners, exploitation in their work environments, and other kinds of gender-based violence.